 How frequent are cyberattacks?
 It is estimated that a cyberattack occurs every 39 seconds in the U.S. Small businesses are most vulnerable to cyberattacks.

 Is it no wonder that the greatest gift you can give your business is the gift of cybersecurity?

 The world is changing.
-As more of your core business functions are done with technology, this means cybersecurity should be top of mind when thinking about ways to protect your business.
-Cyberattacks cost U.S. businesses $654 billion in 2018, according to Tech.Co, and big corporations are not the only ones who need to be concerned.
-Small businesses are also prime targets for hackers, making up 43 percent of breach victims, according to Verizon’s 2019 Data Breach Instigations Report.
+As more of your business functions are done with technology, this means cybersecurity should be top of mind when thinking about ways to protect your business.
+As noted above, small businesses are prime targets for hackers, making up 43 percent of breach victims, according to Verizon’s 2019 Data Breach Investigations Report.